 How to Sell a Used Car Privately

-Selling a vehicle privately can result in a receiving a much higher selling price in comparison to trading a vehicle in.
+Selling a vehicle privately can result in receiving a much higher selling price than trading a vehicle in.
 However, the length of time until someone purchases the vehicle is unknown.
 It could take a few days to several months, or even longer for specialty or exotic vehicles.
-Head to one of the car selling platforms below (under “Where to Buy Used Cars”), and create a listing.
-It is important to set the price in a relative range as to the NADA and KBB numbers that were found during the initial research.
+Head to one of the car selling platforms below (under “Where to Buy Used Cars”) and create a listing.
+It is important to set the price in a relative range as to the NADA and KBB numbers found during the initial research.
 Then, ensure the following: